BMW R nineT

 The BMW R nineT is a standard motorcycle made by BMW Motorrad since 2014.
 It is a retro styled roadster marketed by BMW to custom builders and enthusiasts as a "blank canvas for customizing".

 All models have anti-lock braking systems (ABS).
-Automatic stability control (ASC) is available as an option.
+Automatic stability control (ASC) was available as an option until 2020, when it became standard equipment.

+In 2024 the R nineT was replaced in BMW's model range by the R12 and R12 nineT which have substantially the same engine.

 Design elements

 The BMW R nineT has several design elements configured to allow the bike to be easily modified, such as separate engine and chassis wiring harnesses and minimal bolts attaching the rear subframe, tail lights, and headlight.

 The R nineT version of the bike has upside-down (USD) telescopic forks rather than BMW's usual Telelever front suspension.
 The other versions have conventional telescopic forks.

 All variations have an air/oil-cooled oilhead flat twin (or boxer) 1170 cc engine, which has the inlet manifold at the rear of the cylinders and the exhaust at the front.

 As of 2017 there are five R nineT variations: